 Tough but tender, this cut of meat is versatile and oh-so-tasty.

-Rump steak comes from the lower back area of the cow, near the rear end – so it’s no surprise that it produces a wonderfully flavorsome steak.
+Rump steak comes from the lower back area of the cow, near the rear end.
+So it’s no surprise that it produces a wonderfully flavorsome steak.

 This cut puts flavor first, making it perfect for grilling or pan-frying over high heat.

-To cook rump steak, pat it dry and season it very well with salt and pepper.
-Then add it to a very hot, oven-safe pan and cook each side for 3-4 minutes.
+2. Add it to a very hot, oven-safe pan and cook each side for 3-4 minutes.

-Transfer the pan to the oven and cook for 10-15 minutes.
-Then, take the steak out and rest under foil for 10 minutes.
+4. Then, take the steak out and rest under foil for 10 minutes.

 17. Denver Steak